DavidPrichard/httpstat/README.md

 - The response body is usually discarded, you can use `-o filename` to save it to a file, or `-O` to save it to the file name suggested by the server.
 - HTTP/HTTPS proxies supported via the usual `HTTP_PROXY`/`HTTPS_PROXY` env vars (as well as lower case variants).
 - Supply your own client side certificate with `-E cert.pem`.

-## Contributing

-Bug reports are most welcome, but with the exception of #5, this project is closed.

-Pull requests must include a `fixes #NNN` or `updates #NNN` comment.

-Please discuss your design on the accompanying issue before submitting a pull request.
-If there is no suitable issue, please open one to discuss the feature before slinging code.
-Thank you.